 Travel voltage converters are a bit bulky, but it may be your best option.
 If you need one, buy it before you leave for Peru (you can buy travel voltage converters on Amazon for between US$10 to $40).

-If you’ll be staying in expensive hotels, you might find a special 110-volt socket in your room or bathroom, specifically designed for foreign electrical devices.
+If you stay in expensive hotels, you might find a special 110-volt socket in your room or bathroom, designed explicitly for foreign electrical devices.
 But don’t expect such luxuries in standard hotels and hostels.

 There are two types of plugs in Peru (with corresponding electrical outlets):